lpgtesoftsopensource/angular-horizontal-scroll/README.md

 # Horizontal Scrolling

-Scrolling objects with buttons is a need that can be used for several purposes.
+Scrolling objects with buttons can be done in different ways.
 <br>
-The current solution is implemented in Angular and shows the scrolling with buttons without using external software.
+The current solution is implemented in Angular and demonstrates scrolling with buttons without using any external software.

 **Screenshot**